- My Experience With Church Planting

 Building Your Own Mobile Church Set Up

-For me, and if you follow this guide, it makes a whole lot more sense to build my mobile church package myself.
+For me, and if you follow this guide, it makes a whole lot more sense to develop my mobile church package myself.
 You will save money.
-You will not be purchasing equipment you do not need.
+You will not be purchasing the equipment you do not need.
 You will understand how everything fits together.
 That makes a whole lot more sense to me.

 Portable Church Action Plan

-The first thing you need to do is think through your equipment needs and how that equipment effects different parts of your set up and tear down process.
+The first thing you need to do is think through your equipment needs and how that equipment affects different parts of your set up and tear down process.
 You would be well advised to stay away from just putting any old system together and hunting down used equipment on Craigslist.
 It may be cheaper, but it will not be sustainable.
 It will cause more headaches than it is worth.

 The first thing you need to consider is making things as easy as possible for your volunteers.
 Most of the people who will volunteer to help set up and tear down your church equipment will not be experienced in doing so.

 That means you have to keep it as simple as possible.
-The more equipment, connections, and steps they have to take in making everything work places a burden on your volunteers.
+The more equipment, connections, and steps they have to take in making everything work, places a burden on your volunteers.

 That is why I am going to recommend things that place ease of setup over the highest quality or latest fad.
 The last thing you want is to become the only volunteer that sets up the church every Sunday because the job is too complicated for an average person.

 The first thing I am going to recommend is that you cut the cables wherever you can.
-One of the most time consuming and confusing things to setting up a mobile church is running all the cables.
+One of the most time consuming and confusing things to set up a mobile church is running all the cables.

-Between all the mic cables, cables running to the sound board, cables running from the sound board to the power amp, and the cables running from the power amp to the speakers, and then the cables from your computers to your video projector or flat screen monitors.
+Between all the mic cables, cables running to the soundboard, cables running from the soundboard to the power amp, and the cables running from the power amp to the speakers, and then the cables from your computers to your video projector or flat screen monitors.
 Cable hook up is a pain.